How GPS Works

 GPS relies on a constellation of satellites orbiting Earth.
 These satellites continuously broadcast:

-At any given moment, multiple satellites are visible from most points on Earth.
+At any moment, several satellites are visible from most locations on Earth.

 Why Atomic Clocks Matter